Rappelling in The Natural State

 Sure, we could go on and on about the excellence of Arkansas rock climbing.
-But we figured who could do a better job than Rock and
+But we think Rock and

-Ice, the climber's magazine?
+Ice, a national climbing magazine, does the best job.
 The article below, which was

-featured in the January 2003 issue of the publication, is about the best
+featured in the January 2003 issue, is all about the best

 rock climbing opportunities in The Natural State.
 But don't just take

-our word (or even that of Rock and Ice) -- come see for yourself.
+our word (or even that of Rock and Ice) -- come see these glorious places for yourself.

 Seeing is Believing - America's best unknown cragging may be in the last place you'd look: Arkansas

 Magazine editors -- especially those in the climbing world -- are the

 worst skeptics.
 We might, however, forgive them to a small degree

 because day in and out they are assailed with emails, calls and